WHAT IS WRONG WITH THE TEACHING OF THE PRE-TRIBULATION RAPTURE

 But this is not what the Bible teaches.

-When I had my heart attack I was rushed to the hospital.
+When I had my heart attack, I was rushed to the hospital.
 A young doctor assured me it was not a heart attack but acid reflux (come to find out I had that also).
 However, an orderly (without the doctor’s knowledge) had ordered the standard tests.
+The doctor was comforting me with the thought that with proper diet and rest I would be fine.
+He smiled at me cheerfully, a very pleasant, amiable young fellow.

 But the orderly, an older employee, came back with the news that the test showed I indeed had suffered a heart attack and some damage already had occurred.
+The young doctor was chagrined and embarrassed, as you might imagine.

 I immediately was assigned a room in the cardiac ward.
 I have been in other wards in the same hospital for other reasons and I am here to tell you that the food in the cardiac ward is the worst.
 It is terrible!
 It is like they are trying to remedy all your dietary peccadilloes in one week.